 FRED Watch Quickie Review: Avengers: Infinity War (2018)

-I’m a Kendall Richardson and welcome to FRED Watch, where we review everything from the mainstream to the obscure.
+Welcome to FRED Watch, where we review everything from the mainstream to the obscure.
 Today’s film is the much-anticipated blockbuster, Avengers: Infinity War…

 The credits have finished rolling; the stinger scene fresh in my mind like everything else I have just witnessed.
 Then the lights in the theatre slowly wash over us all, telling us it’s over, we can go home.
 I sit in stunned silence, holding my friend’s hand, as we comfort each other, my tear-stained face proof of the sobs that caused it…

 We had just experienced, not watched, experienced Avengers: Infinity War.
 You may laugh or judge but I assure you, this is no overreaction.
 The gamut of emotions we all felt through the film’s two-and-a-half-hour runtime was beyond anything I’ve ever felt from a movie before.
 This is proof of the power of the Marvel Cinematic Universe (MCU), the perfection of the writers Christopher Markus and Stephen McFeely, the mastery of directors the Russo brothers, and the unyielding dedication of producer Mr. Kevin Feige.

 I think it is fair to say that no other film studio or movie franchise has ever accomplished a feat of this magnitude.
 This year marks ten years of the MCU, which started with 2008’s Iron Man; who would have thought that road would have lead us to this?
 I knew going into the cinema that this film would be a game changer, but I just had no idea how much.